erionc/langid/README.md

 * Selecting the PLM to fine-tune has a significant impact on performance.
 The PLM should have been pretrained with all the languages that are covered in the fine-tuning dataset.
 Typically, larger PLMs provide higher performance but do also require more computation.

 * The number of training epochs has a significant impact on performance.
-Many epochs can lead to overfitting and waste computation.
+Many epochs can lead to overfitting and waste of computation.
 Few of them may not provide acceptable performance.

 * This approach to solving the language identification task is limited by the languages that are supported in the training dataset.